Summit of Kebnekaise.

 Weather conditions and equipment requirements

 Kebnekaise is an alpine environment where weather conditions can change rapidly.
-Cliffs that are sunlit and dry one moment can quickly become covered in snow and ice.
-This requires additional equipment and knowledge to navigate safely in this environment.
-Bring gear and clothing for the worst possible weather.
-If you are unsure about the clothing or equipment the guides at STF recommend for a summit attempt, check out the information sheets for the guided activites on the STF Kebnekaise Mountain Station website.
+Rocks that are dry and sunlit one moment can quickly become covered in snow and ice.
+This requires additional equipment and knowledge to move safely.
+Always bring gear and clothing for the worst possible weather.
+If you are unsure what to bring, refer to the information sheets for the activities “Guided South Peak Tour” (summer) or “Ski ascent South Peak” (winter).
+You can find the activities here.

 Contact for more information

-For questions regarding equipment or safety aspects, feel free to contact the sports department at Kebnekaise Mountain Station for more information and recommendations.
+For questions about equipment or safety, contact the sports department at Kebnekaise Mountain Station:

 Email: kebnekaise.sport@stfturist.se